MdAbuzarManazir/cattle_breed_identifier/README.md

-# 🐄 Cattle Breed Identifier
+# 🐄 Cattle Breed Recognizer

 An AI-powered web application that identifies cattle breeds from images using deep learning.
 This project helps farmers, researchers, and agricultural experts classify cattle breeds easily and accurately.